MsDysphoria/DiscordFont/README.md

 - Font letters take 2 characters for each letter.
 A message including 500 regular characters would be 1000 special characters upon sending.
 For that reason, messages are capped at 1000 regular characters while using the plugin to comply with Discord's limitations for everyone.

 ## Known Issues
-- Font changes don't happen when sending a message with a media file.
+- Font changes don't happen when a media file is attached to the message.

 ## To-Do
 - [x] Adjustable space width
+- [x] Allowing users to manually set characters and their equivalent in settings<br />i.e. `- > ▬`
 - [ ] Improving the wrapper to make it function like Discord's wrappers<br />
 i.e `** **` & `|| ||`
-- [ ] Allowing users to manually set characters and their equivalent in settings<br />
-i.e. `- > ▬`
 - [ ] Adding a character counter
 - [ ] Adding more fonts
 ## Contact